-Maison Vie New Orleans provides affordable hourly rates for therapy and counseling that assists individuals, couples, families, and children with resolving many common concerns.
+Maison Vie provides affordable hourly rates for therapy and counseling that assists individuals, couples, families, and children with resolving many common concerns.
 While we specialize in addressing Behavioral, Family, and Infidelity issues, our therapists help clients cope with a wide range of topics including Anger Management, Anxiety, Communication Blocks, Coping Skills, Depression, Grief, LGBTQ+, Mood-Related Issues, Parenting Issues, Relationship Issues, Self-Esteem, Stress, Trauma and PTSD, and Women’s Issues.

 Susan G. Harrington opened Maison Vie with a single idea: She wished families could experience what she did in her family.
 Her parents provided her and her sister with a home filled with love, discipline, and quality time.
 They grew a garden of all the vegetables they loved, cooked meals every day, and learned how to heal their hurts naturally.